iattempt/course-selection/proposal/design.md

    1. ...
 + 實踐
    1. Using Laravel Eloquent instead of plain query of database
-   1. Using Laravel Blade template to seperate section of html file
+   1. Using Laravel Blade template to separate section of html file
    1. Using MVC Pattern